Connecting Archetypes to Your Brand

 Now imagine that your brand is narrowed down to a consistent persona, one that is weaved into various pieces of history, culture, and marketing that taps into the emotions of your customers.
 Your archetype is empowering the choices your customers make and giving them a deeper bond to your brand.

 So now that you understand what archetypes are and the importance, who are you?
 If you are looking to hone in on your brand’s personality and create consistency throughout your marketing efforts, let the experts at UNANIMOUS help.
-Contact Trent at Trent@BeUNANIMOUS.com to discover your brand archetype to help achieve your businesses’ goals.
+Contact Rachel at Rachel@BeUNANIMOUS.com to discover your brand archetype to help achieve your businesses’ goals.

 UNANIMOUS is a Lincoln, Nebraska based agency that assists clients with branding, marketing, and web design.
 With over 350 active clients across 15 states, the agency is known for its collaborative style and prides itself on rhyme, reason, and results.